Madison Humphrey

 Madison Humphrey is an American social media influencer and former broadcast journalist.

 Education

-Humphrey studied acting at a film school in Virginia before graduated with a journalism degree from the University of North Texas.
+Humphrey studied acting at a film school in Virginia before graduating with a journalism degree from the University of North Texas.

 Career

-Humphrey started her career as a broadcast journalist with D210 TV in Dallas, Texas, working as a sideline reporter for football.
+Humphrey began her career as a broadcast journalist with D210 TV in Dallas, Texas, where she worked as a sideline football reporter.

-She began creating comedic content on the social media platform TikTok during the COVID-19 pandemic in the United States.
-She began filming "point of view" videos about characters people experience in their every day lives, including leasing managers, relatives, and high school mean girls.
-By 2025, she created parody videos of other people's online content, including weddings and gender reveal parties.
+Humphrey began creating comedic content on TikTok during the COVID-19 pandemic in the United States.
+She started filming “point-of-view” videos depicting everyday character types, including leasing managers, relatives, and high-school “mean girls.”
+By 2025, she had expanded her content to include parody videos of other people’s online posts, such as weddings and gender-reveal parties.